 "The detentions in other periods of time would have created much more attention than now, because all the international attention is moving to the Middle East.
 So the government feels like it has a free hand to punish these very active people," Wang said.

 The severity of the response has baffled many observers.

-The ripples are spreading ever wider: a St. Patrick's Day parade in Shanghai has been cancelled; new rules are making it harder to hold international conferences in China; and the list of banned words grows ever greater.
+The ripples are spreading ever wider: A St. Patrick's Day parade in Shanghai has been canceled; new rules are making it harder to hold international conferences in China; and the list of banned words grows ever greater.

-Even a video of a folksong sung by China's President Hu Jintao with a group of students in Kenya has been deleted from the Chinese Internet, because of the song's name is "Jasmine Flower."
-It too has become collateral damage in China's fight against its phantom jasmine revolution.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+Even a video of a folksong sung by China's President Hu Jintao with a group of students in Kenya has been deleted from the Chinese Internet because of the song's name — "Jasmine Flower."
+It, too, has become collateral damage in China's fight against its phantom jasmine revolution.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.